He's All That

 He's All That is a 2021 American teen romantic comedy film directed by Mark Waters, from a screenplay by R. Lee Fleming Jr. The film is a gender-swapped remake of the classic 1999 film She's All That, which was a modern adaptation of George Bernard Shaw's 1914 play Pygmalion and George Cukor's 1964 film My Fair Lady.
-It stars Addison Rae, Tanner Buchanan, Madison Pettis, and Peyton Meyer, along with Rachael Leigh Cook and Matthew Lillard.
+It stars Addison Rae in her debut film appearance, Tanner Buchanan, Madison Pettis, and Peyton Meyer, along with Rachael Leigh Cook and Matthew Lillard, playing different versions from their original characters.

 Talks for a remake of She's All That began in September 2020, with Waters to direct, Fleming Jr. set to return as the film's screenwriter, and Rae to star.
 Principal photography began in December 2020 in Los Angeles, California.

 He's All That had its world premiere at the NeueHouse in Hollywood, California on August 25, 2021, before debuting on Netflix on August 27, 2021.
-The film #1 most-watched film on the Netflix during its release week.
+The film was the most-watched film on Netflix during its release week.

 Plot

 Padgett Sawyer is an influencer in her final year of high school who lives with her divorced mother, a local nurse.
 She pretends to live in an upscale condo to hide her real living conditions from her followers and sponsors, fearing they would not like her.

 One day, Padgett discovers that her boyfriend, influencer and aspiring hip-hop artist Jordan Van Draanen, is cheating on her with a backup dancer.
 She finds herself humiliated when a live stream of her outburst results in losing followers and sponsorship deals because the camera was still on when it happened.

 To redeem herself, Padgett accepts a bet to turn Cameron Kweller, an antisocial photographer and the school's least popular young man, into prom king.
 Despite his indifference towards her, Padgett continues with the bet.
 She gains information about Cameron from his younger sister, Brin.
 To get closer to him, Padgett convinces him to give her horse riding lessons.

 Over time, while keeping her word on the bet, Padgett begins to bond more with Cameron.
-She discovers that he and Brin lost their mother years ago in a plane crash, so live with their grandmother while their father resides in Sweden.
+She discovers that he and Brin lost their mother years ago in a plane crash, so they live with their grandmother while their father resides in Sweden.
 Padgett fixes Cameron's appearance and attire and tries to expand his social interactions at her friend Quinn's party, where he saves her from humiliation when Jordan appears with the backup dancer.